 But before I enlighten you, let me first attempt to explain to you what meditation is.
 Or better yet.
 Let me show you what meditation is.
 We will do a little exercise.

-Make sure you’re sitting comfortably, close your eyes (on the end of this sentence, smartass…) and try not to think of anything for 60 seconds.
+Make sure you’re sitting comfortably, close your eyes (at the end of this sentence, smartass…), and try not to think of anything for 60 seconds.

 You’re still reading?
 I’m serious.
 Stop reading right now and don’t think of anything for one minute.

 And, how did that go?
-Did you find your inner self?
 Any profound spiritual insights?
 My guess is not.
 Probably your mind was bursting with seemingly unrelated thoughts.
-Maybe you were distracted by an insect landing on your arm.
-By a sound in your surroundings.
-Maybe you even got annoyed and stopped before the minute was over.
 And that makes sense, because what you just did is exactly what meditation is not.

 So let’s try again.
 Close your eyes, but this time focus on your belly gently rising and falling with your breath.
-Just sit with yourself for a minute and let your attention effortlessly gravitate towards the feeling of your belly.
+Just sit with yourself for a minute and let your attention effortlessly gravitate towards the feeling of your stomach.
 Whatever you do, do not try to get rid of thoughts.
 Accept them for what they are and return your attention back to your breath with a smile.
-There is no need to worry about time either.
-Heck, if you like it, you can even make it 5 minutes.
-Starting now…

 Many people tell me they could never do meditation.
 “My mind is just too restless to sit down without thinking.”
 Of course it is!
-So is mine, any anobody else’s mind.
-If my mind was perfectly still I wouldn’t need to do practice meditation, would I?
-That would be a very boring and pointless activity.
+So is mine, and anybody else’s mind.
+If my mind was perfectly still I wouldn’t need to do meditation, would I?

 Meditation is the practice of observing thoughts and sensations, both pleasant and unpleasant, without interfering or being swept away by them.
 It is a moment in the day where you make time to observe and get to know your own mind.
 Simply by being present.